RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 Always adhere to the following rules for *_NamespaceDoc.cs* source code files:

 * The source code file must be named *_NamespaceDoc.cs*.
-* The source code file must not contain any other namespaces or types as described here.
+* The source code file must not contain any other namespaces or types than described here.
 * The source code file must contain a class named *NamespaceDoc* inside the described namespace.
 * The class *NamespaceDoc* must be `public` and `sealed`.
 * The class *NamespaceDoc* must not derive from a class (except `object`) or implement any interface.